patrick-crawford/WEB422-Backup/notes/react-forms.md

 <input type="file" />
 ```

 In React, an `<input type="file" />` is always an uncontrolled component because its value can only be set by a user, and not programmatically.
-In the below example, [React.createRef()]
+In the below example, [React.createRef()](https://reactjs.org/docs/refs-and-the-dom.html#creating-refs) is used to retrieve the underlying DOM elmement as its "current" property.

 Addditionally, you should use the [File API](https://developer.mozilla.org/en-US/docs/Web/API/File/Using_files_from_web_applications) to interact with the files.
 The following example shows how to create a ref to the DOM node to access file(s) in a submit handler: